ChrolloAce/pushed/README.md

-# Blog Page - Untitled UI
+# Miami Flooring & Tile Installation Blog

-A modern, responsive blog page designed to be embeddable on any website.
-Features a sticky navigation header, hero section with featured posts carousel, and a responsive blog grid layout.
+A modern, responsive blog page featuring 70 expert articles about flooring and tile installation in Miami.
+Designed to be embeddable on any website with a sticky navigation header, hero section with featured posts carousel, and a responsive blog grid layout.

 ## Features